 In all 61 patients, the mRNA expression levels of IFN-γ on d2 were increased compared to that on d0 (P < 0.01), then partly recovered on d7 (P = 0.042).
-IL-4, IL-17 and FOXP3 mRNA expression levels showed no significant differences from d0 to d2, whereas mRNA levels of IL-17 and FOXP3 clearly decreased from d2 to d7 (P = 0.032 and P < 0.01, respectively, Figure ).
+IL-4, IL-17 and FOXP3 mRNA expression levels showed no significant differences from d0 to d2, whereas mRNA levels of IL-17 and FOXP3 clearly decreased from d2 to d7 (P = 0.032 and P < 0.01, respectively, Figure 3A).

-Similar to Th cell frequencies, IFN-γ, IL-4, IL-17 and FOXP3 mRNA expression levels on d0 showed no significant differences between the two groups (Table ).
+Similar to Th cell frequencies, IFN-γ, IL-4, IL-17 and FOXP3 mRNA expression levels on d0 showed no significant differences between the two groups (Table 4).
 On d2, the IL-4 mRNA level in the G + E group was significantly lower as compared with that in the G group (P < 0.01).
-On d7, the IFN-γ mRNA level in the G + E group and the IFN-γ/IL-4 ratio were significantly higher than that in the G group (P = 0.029 and P = 0.003, respectively); IL-17 mRNA level in the G + E group was significantly lower than that in the G group (P = 0.042); FOXP3 mRNA expression level in the G + E group was relatively lower than that in the G group, but this did not reach statistical significance (P = 0.109, Table ).
+On d7, the IFN-γ mRNA level in the G + E group and the IFN-γ/IL-4 ratio were significantly higher than that in the G group (P = 0.029 and P = 0.003, respectively); IL-17 mRNA level in the G + E group was significantly lower than that in the G group (P = 0.042); FOXP3 mRNA expression level in the G + E group was relatively lower than that in the G group, but this did not reach statistical significance (P = 0.109, Table 4).
 The results derived from mRNA expression analyses of Th-cell markers were generally in line with the results of flow cytometry analyses of Th-cell frequencies.

 Plasma concentrations of IFN-γ, IL-4, IL-17, IL-10 and TGF-β1